SSDP-Dev/ssdp-labs/README.md

         root@YOURHOSTNAMEHERE:~#
       ```

+### Step 5
-5. Create an alternative user - this is the user from which your app will run.
+Create an alternative user - this is the user from which your app will run.

     In the terminal, run: